cwendorf/Sourcebook/EASI/data-analysis/independent.md

 ### Obtaining Descriptive Statistics

-Type the following to get the mean and standard deviation of the dependent variable for each of the levels.
+Get the mean and standard deviation of the dependent variable for each of the levels.

 ```{r}
 (Outcome~Factor) |> describeMoments()